atharvakadlag/notes/content/posts/HPC/open-mp.md

 weight: 2
 ---

-# Shared Memory Parallel programming with OpenMP - (Open multi processing)

-## Uses forks and join model
+## Forks and join model
-Process splits into multiple threads and then can join back to split again if required.
+OpenMP uses forks and join model in which a process splits into multiple threads and then can join back to split again if required.

 ## Example of OpenMP